-Before we could find local pro bono counsel for her, the Asylum Seeker Advocacy Project (ASAP) fought to change the location of her upcoming hearing in immigration court.
-Although Luz lived in Washington State, her court hearing was scheduled in Texas, a state Luz had no relationship to except for her time in detention.
-Her son had a separate court date in Washington State two days after her hearing.
-Luz had the nearly impossible task of getting to Texas and getting back to Washington State in time for her son’s hearing in Seattle, only two days later.
+The Asylum Seeker Advocacy Project (ASAP) fought to change the location of these hearings to the same court in her home state.
+Although Luz lived in the state of Washington, her court hearing was scheduled in Texas, a state Luz had only spent time in while detained by immigration authorities.
+Her son had a separate court hearing in Washington just two days after her hearing.
+Without the resources to fly, Luz had the nearly impossible task of getting to Texas and back in time for her son’s hearing in Seattle, only two days later.

-We quickly filed an emergency motion to change Luz’s hearing from Texas to Washington State, working with the organization Annunciation House in Texas.
-A week later, Luz was informed that the motion was denied because we did not include a complete asylum application, which is not generally required to change the location of one’s hearing.
-This unusual request from Luz’s immigration judge was followed by the judge’s decision not to let Luz appear by phone for her court hearing.
+ASAP filed an emergency motion to change Luz’s hearing from Texas to Washington, working with the organization Annunciation House in Texas.
+A week later, Luz learned that the motion was denied because the immigration judge wanted a complete asylum application, which is generally not required to change court locations.
+This unusual request was followed by the judge’s decision not to allow Luz to appear by phone for her hearing.

-We then worked diligently with Luz to prepare an asylum application and once again request her hearing be transferred to Washington State.
-Luz did not have the resources to fly back to Texas, and she understood that failure to appear at her hearing would result in her receiving a deportation order.
-Just four days before her hearing in Texas, Luz’s immigration judge approved the change of venue to Washington State.
+ASAP then worked with Luz to prepare an asylum application and once again request her hearing be transferred to Washington.
+Unable to fly to Texas, she understood that failure to appear at her hearing would result in a deportation order.

-We were then able to focus on getting Luz access to local representation.
-We successfully connected Luz to an attorney at Catholic Charities, who is now representing Luz and her son fight for asylum.
+ASAP was then able to focus on getting Luz access to an attorney to represent her in immigration court in Seattle.
+We successfully connected Luz to an attorney from Catholic Charities, who is now representing Luz and her son in their fight for asylum.

-At the end of the case, Luz shared these words with us:
+At the end of the case, Luz shared these words:

 “I knew that I had a hearing in a different place far away, but I couldn’t think of a way to get there.
 I felt so depressed watching the days until my hearing, thinking that the judge would send me back because I couldn’t get to the court.
 ASAP kept fighting with me and they never stopped.
 After I was separated from my son, I couldn’t think clearly.
 I have to ask things many times but ASAP was always so patient with me, and they never made me feel bad for asking questions again.
 It means so much to have someone with you to listen to your experience and tell you what is happening.
 I am sad that our time together is closing, but I know that they have connected me to another great attorney who will be with me.
 Everything I am able to do from here is because of God’s blessings and ASAP.”